Research & Best Practices

 • Operational flexibility: With technology enabling off-site work, facilities are better equipped to handle any potential challenges, whatever the cause may be.
 Increased communication, connectivity and data access empowers organizations and their people to have more control over operations.

 • Increased innovation: Technology such as AR and digital twins allows for engineers and product designers to work with lifelike replicas of machinery, components and products.
-These tools have spurred frontiers in innovation that may not have been achieved through traditional methods such as CAD software.
+These tools have spurred frontiers in manufacturing innovation that may not have been achieved through traditional methods such as CAD software.
 Innovation is always at the forefront of breakthroughs in efficiency, quality and competitive advantage.

 • Quality improvement: With real-time monitoring and precision manufacturing technologies, manufacturers can enhance the overall quality of their products and achieve greater consistency.

 • Faster time to market: Technologies such as 3D printing and digital twins accelerate product development and market entry.
+For example, cloud collaboration and digital design iterations through twins and AR are dramatically compressing product development cycles in many sectors.

 Who benefits from manufacturing technology?

 Manufacturing technology is a broad topic that can apply to — and benefit — any industrial or manufacturing company.
 While this article detailed some of the most advanced benefits of manufacturing technology, any facility can begin to see these benefits through steps as simple as aftermarket retrofitting of industrial sensors to legacy equipment.
+In fact, many small and mid-sized manufacturers are starting to access these technologies affordably, helping them level the playing field.

 Helping manufacturers around the world